vives-backendprogramming/spring-boot-backend-course/lesson-11-testing/README.md

         testPizza = new Pizza("Margherita", new BigDecimal("8.50"), "Classic tomato and mozzarella");
         testPizza.setId(1L);

-        testResponse = new PizzaResponse(1L, "Margherita", new BigDecimal("8.50"), "Classic tomato and mozzarella");
+        testResponse = new PizzaResponse(1L, "Margherita", new BigDecimal("8.50"),
+                "Classic tomato and mozzarella", null, true, null);

-        createRequest = new CreatePizzaRequest("Margherita", new BigDecimal("8.50"), "Classic tomato and mozzarella");
+        createRequest = new CreatePizzaRequest("Margherita", new BigDecimal("8.50"),
+                "Classic tomato and mozzarella", true, null);
     }

     @Test